Eskerepvp/JektHelloWorld/README.md

 # JektHelloWorld
 Hello World/Examples, using the Jekt Web Framework

+#Building

+To build run gradlew compile for windows, ./gradlew compile for other operating systems

-Note, clean the <buildDir>/site folder after every build, but if you get issues do that.
+Note, clean the <buildDir>/site folder after every compliation, but if you get issues do that.

-  If the build is succsesful, you should see something like this
+  If the compliation is succsesful, you should see something like this

 `AMOUNT OF FILES TOUCHED: 3
 COMPILED`